runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_1_intro_to_USTB/README.md

-# Module 1 Introduction to the USTB: Recording and prosessing ultrasound images
+# Module 1 Introduction to the USTB: Getting familiar with the USTB

-The lab assignments for module 1 consists of using existing USTB examples for part 1 and 2 of the exercise.
+The lab assignments for module 1 consists of using existing USTB examples to set ut the tools necessary for the rest of the exercises.

-+ Part 1: Get to know the UltraSound ToolBox by running and getting familiar with multiple examples
++ Get to know the UltraSound ToolBox by running and getting familiar with multiple examples
 	+ Pure USTB examples.
 Run at least five of these
 		+ examples/uff/CPWC_UFF_Alpinion.m
 		+ examples/uff/CPWC_UFF_Verasonics.m